pschou/geo-sqlite-dumper/README.md

 # geo-sqlite-dumper

-Tool to convert sqlite files into KML / CSV files for plotting coordinates on a map.
+Tool to convert geo sqlite files into KML / CSV files for plotting coordinates on a map.

 ## Usage:

 ```
 $ ./geo-sqlite-dumper -h
-geo-sqlite-dumper - Tool to view the contents of a sqlite file (github.com/pschou/geo-sqlite-dumper)
+geo-sqlite-dumper - Tool to view the contents of a geo sqlite file (github.com/pschou/geo-sqlite-dumper)
 Apache 2.0 license, provided AS-IS -- not responsible for loss.
 Usage implies agreement.
 Version: 0.1.20220720.1213